Wildlife of Madagascar

 Map of Wildlife of Madagascar

-As Madagascar has been an isolated landmass for 88 million years, many species are unique to the island.
+As Madagascar has been an isolated landmass for 88 million years, most species are unique to the island (80-90% endemic).
 New species are continuously found even in the 21st century.

 Similar to Australasian wildlife, the Madagascar wildlife is a case study of convergent evolution, in which animal species (in particular mammals) have evolved body shapes and behaviors similar to unrelated species on other continents.